helium/HIP/0105-modification-of-mobile-subdao-hex-limits.md

 ## Hex Limits

+Please note, the passing of this HIP will supersede the 5 radio limit proposed in [HIP 74](https://github.com/helium/HIP/blob/main/0074-mobile-poc-modeled-coverage-rewards.md) and the 2 Wi-Fi limit in [HIP 101](https://github.com/helium/HIP/blob/main/0101-equalizing-poc-rewards-across-wifi-and-cbrs.md) (assuming HIP 101 passes).

 ### Indoor Wi-Fi
-[HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) established a limit of one (1) Wi-Fi AP per res12 hex will be eligible for PoC rewards.
+[HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) established a limit of one (1) indoor Wi-Fi AP per res12 hex will be eligible for PoC rewards.
 This will remain the limit for Indoor Wi-Fi APs.

 ### Outdoor Wi-Fi

-Currently, any redundant and overlapping Outdoor Wi-Fi coverage is still rewarded the same as non-overlapping coverage under [HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md).
-This discourages the buildout of coverage to new areas.
-To prevent overcrowding and overlapping of Wi-Fi coverage in hexes, this HIP proposes to limit the amount of Modeled Coverage Points (MCP) Outdoor Wi-Fi AP receives for redundant outdoor Wi-Fi coverage in res12 hexes.

-To ensure that only the best setups are rewarded, only the top three (3) ranked signals of Outdoor Wi-Fi APs in each res12 hex will be awarded MCP, with a decaying multiplier based on the AP rank noted below.
+To ensure that only the best outdoor Wi-Fi setups are rewarded, only the top three (3) ranked signals of Outdoor Wi-Fi APs in each res12 hex will be awarded MCP, with a decaying multiplier based on the AP rank noted below.
 Any AP not ranked within the top three (3) will be ranked as “Fail”, and receive no MCP for that res12 hex.
-Please note, these ranks below are only assigned to Wi-Fi APs.
+Please note, these ranks below are only assigned to Wi-Fi APs signals.
 Therefore, adding one (1) CBRS radio to this equation will not result in less rewards for Wi-Fi.

 | Wi-F Rank    |Multiplier   |
 |--------------|-------------|